 - Investigational new drug application — the first step in the FDA’s review process.

 - Abbreviated new drug application — an application to the FDA for a generic version of a drug that has already been licensed or approved by the agency.

 - Therapeutic biologics application — this is required for licensing under the PHS Act.

-In terms of new drug approvals, this area of the industry is perhaps the most attractive in terms of pharma investment opportunities.
+In terms of new drug approvals, this area of the industry is perhaps the most attractive in terms of pharmaceutical stock opportunities.
 Novel drugs mean innovation and new products available on the market, particularly when it comes to rare diseases.

 In 2019, the FDA’s CDER approved 48 novel pharmaceutical products, including the first to treat smallpox and the first treatment for hypophosphatemia.

 These factors are seen creating the perfect conditions for pharmaceutical companies that cater to the most vulnerable in society: the very young, the very old and the diseased.
 A reduction in poverty may very well reduce disease; however, that still leaves the other two demographics for players to profit off.

 Investing in pharmaceutical stocks: Biggest treatment areas and trends

 According to data from Statista, in 2018 there were 10 major therapeutic areas in the pharmaceutical market.
 Global sales for these therapies generated total revenue of US$36 billion.

 Over the course of the year, treatments for non-small-cell lung cancer and breast cancer were the top diseases for which therapeutic drugs were being developed.
 Eli Lilly & Co.’s (NYSE:LLY)’s treatment Cymbalta to treat major depressive disorder and generalized anxiety touched US$36 billion in global revenue for the sector.